What is PFAPA syndrome?

 - Imaging tests.
-These may include an abdominal CT to rule out other disorders.
+These may include an abdominal CT scan to rule out other disorders.

 - Genetic tests.
 These are done to check for other syndromes that cause repeated fevers

 Your child’s healthcare provider may not be able to diagnose PFAPA right away.
-At first, he or she may diagnose your child with a simple viral illness before figuring out that PFAPA is the cause.
+At first, they may diagnose your child with a simple viral illness before figuring out that PFAPA is the cause.

 A pediatric rheumatologist often diagnoses PFAPA.
 For the diagnosis, your child must have had at least 3 episodes of fever.
 Your child must also have shown the key features of PFAPA, such as pharyngitis and swollen lymph nodes.
 If your child has symptoms between PFAPA flares, another diagnosis is more likely.
 A positive response to treatment (with steroids) also helps providers finalize the diagnosis.